samuelpfchoi/RoboND-P1-Rover-Project/README.md

 ![png](./writeup_images/output_04.png)

-The following output video demonstrates the whole result with previous processing steps:
+We also combined the previous processing steps to demonstrates the whole result.
+The following links to youtube video to show the result:

 <p align="center">
     <a href="https://www.youtube.com/watch?v=b4b5K0qPzbw">